anuprita-wayangankar/react-hook-demo/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This Reactjs project have added basic hooks examples to learn hooks features.
+This Reactjs project have added basic hook examples to learn hooks features.

 ## Available Scripts